Annual Dooley Day celebrates extraordinary life through unseen pictures, talks and films

 He worked as a welder in Cammell Laird’s and at one time deserted the British Army to support the Palestinian cause.
 But it was his time mopping up after London art students which would open up a whole new world of possibilities.

 Arthur Dooley was one of the most important sculptors of the 20th century and one of Liverpool’s foremost artistic offspring.
-On what would have been his 90th birthday this week, he is to be honoured again with Dooley Day, on 17th January.
+On what would have been his 90th birthday, he is to be honoured again with Dooley Day, on 17th January.

 During his eight years’ service, he served in Europe and the Middle East, deserting at one stage and joining the Palestine Liberation Army